teamxfire/Instagram-Cookie-Maker/README.md

-# TXF URL SHORTNER
+# Instagram Cookie Maker

-   TXF URL SHORTNER is an app that allows you to shorten any custom URL.
-We are the first in Bangladesh to make such an app and provide it for free.
+   TXF Insta Cookie Maker is an app that make Instagram cookie. this app is free for everyone .